stepzen-dev/workshop-graphql-frontend/README.md

 }
 ```

 The query parameters for `first` and `after` are used for pagination.
 With `first` you define the amount of results, while `after` is the cursor of the last result on the previous page.
-Think of `cursor` as `offset` which you might know from other pagination methods.
-To dynamicall get the value for `after` you should use the value from the `endCursor` field in `pageInfo`.
-Also, `hasNextPage` lets you know if there is a next page based on the values for `first` and `endCursor`.
+Think of `cursor` as `offset`, which you might know from other pagination methods.
+To dynamically get the value for `after` you should use the value from the `endCursor` field in `pageInfo`.
+Also, `hasNextPage` lets you know if there is a next page based on `first` and `endCursor` values.

 Implement pagination for the repositories in `pages/index.js`.
 Use a small value for `first` if you don't have many repositories linked to your Github account.